DV

 Strategy & risk

 CONY tracks Coinbase (COIN) with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
-Beta is 2.8303 for CONY and 1.5515 for YMAX, indicating YMAX is less volatile relative to the market.
+Beta is 2.8303 for CONY and 1.5515 for YMAX, making YMAX the less volatile of the two by this measure.

 CONY beta2.8303